-With more than 11 albums behind him already, Martin Nathan ventures since 15 years into many artistic and stylistic experiments, under the name of Brain Damage.
+With more than 12 albums behind him already, Martin Nathan ventures for almost 20 years now, into many artistic and stylistic experiments, under the name of Brain Damage.
 Alternately dark, atmospheric, aggressive or poetic, his universe seems to be constantly evolving, what may be the key to his project longevity.

-Acclaimed as one of the founders of the French dub scene, he presents, early in 1999, the first dub live-act of its kind in France.
-After producing the famous « Brain Booster » track, embryo of the French dub-steppa, he forges connections with some masters of the style in the UK (Zion Train, Alpha & Omega, The Disciples).
-2002, in London, alongside the singer Tena Stelin, he composes the standard « Genetic Weapon », — still recently taken over by OBF Sound System —, and produces afterwards his two first albums on the Parisian label Hammerbass.
-2006, always accompanied by the bassist Raphaël Talis, he joins the label Jarring Effects.
-A trilogy of three experimental and conceptual opuses follows, developed in collaboration with a host of international artists (Black Sifichi, Mark Stewart, Hakim Bey), openly breaking the codes and blowing up the very boundaries of the style, where he was a bit hastily catalogued.
+Acclaimed as one of the founders of the French dub scene, he presents, early in 1999, the first dub live-act of its kind in France, and quickly forges connections with some masters of the style in the UK (Zion Train, Alpha & Omega, The Disciples).
+2002 and 2004, alongside bassist Raphaël Talis, he produces his two first albums on the mythical Parisian label Hammerbass, before joining Jarring Effects label in 2006 for a trilogy of three experimental and conceptual opuses, developed in collaboration with a host of international artists (Black Sifichi, Mark Stewart, Hakim Bey).
+He then openly breaks the codes and blows up the very boundaries of the style, where he was a bit hastily catalogued.

 After his sidekick left, 2011 marks the beginning of a new chapter, prompting into new directions the project that becomes more polymorphous than ever.
 Martin Nathan balances then collaborations (High Tone, Vibronics, Sir Jean) and his solo works, getting always closer to the roots of his favorite style.
-2015 the realization in Jamaica, at the mythical Harry J studio, of a part of his upcoming album, featuring legends like Horace Andy, Willi Williams, Winston Mc Anuff, Kiddus I and Ras Michael seem to confirm it.
+2015 the realization in Jamaica, of the « Talk The Talk / Walk The Walk » project, featuring icons like Horace Andy, Willi Williams, Winston Mc Anuff, Kiddus I and Ras Michael seem to confirm it.